ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 The `‘[i]’` expression on a string value points to the character at index i.
 The index positions on the string type start with zero.

-Ballerina does not support the notion of a separate character type, like in C. Instead, a character is considered a single-length string.<br><br>
+Ballerina does not support the notion of a separate character type, like in C. Instead, a character is considered a single-length string.

 ## Langlib Functions